This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 5. Promotes skin health

-The growth factors and vitamins in colostrum can promote skin repair and reduce signs of aging.
+The growth factors and vitamins in this substance can promote skin repair and reduce signs of aging.
 Its high levels of antioxidants also help protect the skin from oxidative stress, which can lead to premature aging.

 A 2021 study published in the Journal of Drugs in Dermatology examined the “the protective effect that liposomal bovine colostrum exerts on skin aging using telomere length as an aging biomarker.”
 The researchers concluded that “topical treatment of the liposomal bovine colostrum formulation would enhance skin health as the skin ages.”